sdkn104/Arduino/libraries/MyStatistic/README.md

 double s = stat.pop_stdev();
 ```

-`stdev()` retruns the standard deviation of the sampled values or population.
+`stdev()` retruns the standard deviation of the sampled values.
-This is also called as *uncorrected* or *biased* sample stadard deviation,
+This is called as population standard deviation or as *uncorrected* or *biased* sample stadard deviation,
 since this is a downward-biased estimate of the standard deviation of the population
 (its value tends to be lower than the population standard deviation when the sample size is small).
 Please refer [wiki](https://en.wikipedia.org/wiki/Standard_deviation).